A weak regularity lemma for polynomials: Applications

 \section{Applications}

-In this section we show that one can deduce strong bounds on the algebraic structure of polynomials, and polynomial maps, based solely on their image.
+In this section we obtain several results along the theme that one can deduce strong bounds on the algebraic structure of polynomials, and polynomial maps, based solely on their image.
 The proofs use the weak regularity lemma.

-We begin with the following quantification of algebraic structure, which constraints the degrees of the polynomials in the decomposition. \begin{definition}[$t$-rank] For $t \ge 1$ and $P \in \Poly$, call \emph{$t$-reducible} if $P$ is the product of polynomials of degree at most $t$.
-Then
+We begin with the following standard quantification of algebraic structure, which constrains the degrees of the polynomials in the decomposition. \begin{definition}[$\rk_t$] Call a polynomial \emph{$t$-reducible} if it is the product of polynomials of degree at most $t$.
+Denote, for $P \in \Poly(\F)$ with $\deg(P)=d$,